ndhers/ndhers/README.md

 A couple facts about myself:
 - I’m interested in Machine Learning applications in industry
 - I love data and turning it into valuable insights
 - I love learning.
-I try to keep up to date on the latest technology in my free time.
+I try to keep up to date on the latest technology in my free time
 - Recently completed graduate studies in Computer Science
 - Currently working as a data scientist based in Boston